capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

   tasks without things blowing up, and that should be the approach we take.
   Tasks on the server should be idempotent, and if something is called twice, let it be.
-* *Coloured Output.*✝ The capistrano-colours Gem was (fairly) recently merged into Capistrano v2, this has gone away in favour of a IO streaming model inspired by MiniTest/Pride.
-Read more below in new features.

 ### What's new?